topicsys/doc/README.md

 # Doc

-For edit white and yellow paper.
+For edit documents and papers.